Home About us Join the network EHRN Workshops Publications Resources Training Links Contact us

 EHRN Workshops / Seminars

 Theory plays a critical role in how interventions are conceptualised and implemented.
 Scientists and practitioners have a range of theoretical influences to assist them with planning the content of interventions and deciding on what level(s) interventions are pitched.
 Despite this, the role of theory has been poorly discussed in the environmental health literature in developing countries.
-This presentation reviews the role of theory in environmental health intervention studies published between 2000-2010.
+This presentation reviewed the role of theory in environmental health intervention studies published between 2000-2010.
 Reviewed studies included, but were not limited to, water, sanitation and hygiene; malaria control and indoor air pollution.
 It is argued that while evidence of formal health promotion theory is limited, this does not mean that interventions are necessarily a-theoretical.
-The presentation, therefore, also focuses on some of the underlying assumptions of interventions that may be important to consider when designing environmental health interventions in developing countries.
+The presentation, therefore, also focused on some of the underlying assumptions of interventions that may be important to consider when designing environmental health interventions in developing countries.

 EHRN Workshop August 2009